Layne-Huang/PMDM/README.md

 ```
 `num_atom` is the number of atoms of generated molecules.

-if you don't have the pocket pdb but the complex of protein and reference ligand, please run ```bash python split_pocket_ligand.py --path <pdb path> ```.
+if you don't have the pocket pdb but the complex of protein and reference ligand, please run ```python split_pocket_ligand.py --path <pdb path> ```.
 It will automatically extract the pocket for you.

 ### Sample novel molecules given seed fragments
 ```bash